 One wee chat could save up to 9 lives.
 Talk to your loved ones today about being an organ donor #havethechat #organdonation #yesidonate Learn more at: www.organdonationni.info

 Letting loved ones know you want to be an organ donor can make it easier for them at a difficult time #havethechat #organdonation #yesidonate Learn more at: www.organdonationni.info

 For further general information on organ donations please take some time and visit this website https://www.organdonation.nhs.uk/ You are also very welcome to contact any committee member to discuss these possibilities further.

-Organ donation law in Northern Ireland is changing
+Organ donation law in Northern Ireland has now changed.

-From Spring of this year, the law around organ donation will change to an opt-out system.
-This means, in the event that organ donation is a possibility after you die, it will be considered that you agree to being an organ donor unless you have registered a decision not to donate, or are in an excluded group.
+The law now states that everyone in Northern Ireland is automatically opted in meaning that, in the event that organ donation is a possibility after you die, it will be considered that you agree to being an organ donor unless you have registered a decision not to donate, or are in an excluded group.

 If you do not wish to become an organ donor you will need to opt out on the NHS Organ Donor Register.

 Organ donation is a personal decision, and you will still have a choice if you wish to donate or not.